Maui, United States

 And also I keep thinking about his kitchen.
 He has an intern who has been working for him before attending the culinary academy and it’s an incredible opportunity.

-As I lay thinking about the flank steak and yogurt I keep wondering, would Jeff take on a blogger intern for a month?
+As I lay thinking about the flank steak and yogurt I keep wondering, would Jeff take on an intern for a month?